SPDR S&P Metals & Mining ETF

 RockFlow Model Forecast: Three Scenarios for 2026

-Of course.
-Here is a 12-month outlook for the SPDR S&P Metals & Mining ETF (XME).
+Here is a 12-month outlook for XME:

-12-Month Outlook for XME:
+12-Month Outlook for XME

 Wall Street Consensus